Overview

 Risk factors include:

-- Older age.
-Brain aneurysms can occur at any age.
+- Age.
+Brain aneurysms can happen at any age.
 However, they're more common in adults between ages 30 and 60.

 - Being female.
 Brain aneurysms are more common in women than in men.